gnosischain/validator-node-dockerized/README.md

-# How to launch xDai validator node with Docker Compose and OpenEthereum
+# How to launch Gnosis Chain validator node with Docker Compose and OpenEthereum

 1. Install Docker Engine and Docker Compose following the original instructions https://docs.docker.com/get-docker/ and https://docs.docker.com/compose/install/